 5. Rationale: C is the correct answer because it correctly defines a stage 3 pressure injury.
 A is wrong because it is a stage 4 pressure injury.
 B is wrong because it is a stage 2 pressure injury.
 D is wrong because it is a stage 1 pressure injury.
 This stage may be difficult to assess especially to individuals who have dark skin tones.

 6. Rationale: D is the correct answer because it signifies that pain over the site is a precursor to tissue breakdown.
-A, B, C, are wrong because they are secondarily check during assessment of the skin and their presence may mean other skin condition.
+A, B, C, are wrong because they are secondarily checked during the assessment of the skin and their presence may mean other skin conditions.

 9. Rationale: A is the correct answer because it is not true that nurses don’t make important decisions, rather they are.
 These decisions often include the total well-being of their patients.
 B, C, and D are all options which clearly describe the importance of using critical thinking by the nurses in the work field.

 10. Rationale: B is the correct answer because it is in the evaluating stage where a nurse collects the data in order to determine the outcomes.
 From the outcomes gathered, a nurse compares and relates it to the goals set or the patient.
 If changes need to be done, it is here where the nurse will continue, modify or terminate the client’s plan.
 A is wrong because it is the step where the nurse will analyze the data and formulate diagnostic statements.
 C is wrong because it is a step where a nurse collects, organize and validate the data.
 D is wrong because it is a step where a nurse implements the interventions planned for the patient.